dotnet/arcade/Documentation/TeamProcess/One-Pagers/increase-visibility-helix-queues-arcade8824.md

 We currently have an awesome Grafana dashboard, but the discoverability is close to zero, and it doesn't clearly identify what is going on with the *overall* status of Helix.
 It does a great job of putting data into context (is this queue depth normal for this queue).

+The data it provides is too much for a typical dev.
+A dev's main concerns are:

+* How long will my build and tests take?
+* This queue is taking really long, is everything okay?
+* What's the overall status of Helix (outage, infrastructure issues, etc.)

+The dashboard doesn't answer these questions directly, but they can be *inferred* from the dashboard.

+We want a solution that puts this information right in front of devs.

 We can leverage our existing `BuildFailureAnalysis` projects to add another GitHub check that can present clear insights into the status of Helix, directly into the GitHub PR they are working on.